All Episodes

 They knocked O'Reilly out, hurt us, staggered us.

-I mean, we were recovering and we will will prevail ultimately, but they use this ideology tactic to uh to score a commercial victory.
+But they used this ideology tactic to score a commercial victory.

 Because I don't see it.

-I think it's gotta be, you know, to use a term we've been hearing a lot of lately, uh, back channels between the executives say at Fox and their major advertisers to talk to important people over there and say, look, we've got to make sure that you're loyal and you're with us.
+I think it's got to be, you know, to use a term we've been hearing a lot of lately, back channels between the executives, say, at Fox and their major advertisers to talk to important people over there and say, look, we've got to make sure that you're loyal and you're with us, that there's got to be a damn good reason why you want to pull your ads and not just because you're getting pressure from a group that clearly has an agenda and clearly is twisting the facts in the narrative.

 Nuclear war.